-Sometimes shared housing can be a solutions to very real problems in our lives.
+Sometimes shared housing can be a solution to very real problems in our lives.
 This article is about a woman named Jackie who fell on hard times and then discovered the benefits of shared housing.
-Takes some time to get to know yourself, and see if shared housing can help you too.
+It takes some time to get to know yourself, and see if shared housing can help you too.

-After a twenty-year career of increasing responsibility, salary, and status she was derailed when a company merger eliminated her job.
+After a twenty-year career of increasing responsibility, salary, and status, Jackie was derailed when a company merger eliminated her job.
 Utterly.
 Alcohol and mental illness took control.
-Running out of money she moved back to the one area where life had been happy and had felt like home.
+Running out of money, she moved back to the one area where life had been happy and had felt like home.
 She stayed with a friend for a week until the friend took her to the emergency room of a local hospital, saying “I can’t do more for you.”
 The friend abandoned her there.
 “She saved my life,” says Jackie.

-It was not easily found.
+Transitional housing was not easily found.
 Jackie was sure that she should not be living alone – that being in a motel room alone or apartment would lead her downward pretty quickly.
 She says, “Living alone is not safe.”
 So she was looking for a halfway house.
-She found some in other towns where she might have moved but there were complications with those other places.
+She found some in other towns where she might have moved, but there were complications with those places.

-Jackie joined a house of four other people with the house owner living in another space on the land.
-Two of her housemates have been in the house for more than two years.
+Jackie joined a house of four other people, with the house owner living in another space on the land.
+Two housemates have been in the house for more than two years.
 The other two have been there less than six months.

 A Home Found

-Jackie says, “This house is substantially different that living in a halfway house.
-Here people choose to live without drugs or drinking – it’s a way of life.”
+Jackie says, “This house is substantially different than living in a halfway house.
+Here, people choose to live without drugs or drinking – it’s a way of life.”

-“I’ve never lived with other people – expect husbands but that was 10 years total.
+“I’ve never lived with other people – except husbands but that was 10 years total.
 This is brand new and is really good for me.
 Living with others centers me, grounds me.
 I can’t have a whole day where it’s possible not to see another person.
-I’m bound to run into somebody – it takes me out of myself.
+I’m bound to run into somebody.
+It takes me out of myself.
 It’s easy when you live alone not to talk to anyone for a whole day.”

 “I like the community feel.
 Someone will say, I’m going to the drugstore, can I pick up something for you?
 It’s not such a big deal to do something for others.
 We share, we look out for each other.
 I noticed that the tomatoes in the garden were ripe and needed picking, so I did it.
 We’re concerned when a housemate isn’t feeling well or has an injury that makes it difficult to do things.
 We help each other.
 That’s the difference between sharing a home and being housemates in a structured ‘clean house’.”